 Grading: Hotels in India range from 5-star deluxe, 5- and 4-star hotels, which are fully air-conditioned with all luxury features, 3-star hotels, which are functional and have air-conditioned rooms, to 2- and 1-star hotels, which offer basic amenities.

 Bed and breakfast

-Bed and breakfasts are increasingly popular alternatives offering a more personal and local touch.
-The Government of India’s Ministry of Tourism (tourism.gov.) has an updated, but not very user-friendly, list of approved B&Bs across India in two categories - gold and silver.
-There are set guidelines for owners to gain approval in each category.
+Bed and breakfasts are popular alternatives offering a more personal and local touch.
+The Government of India’s Ministry of Tourism (tourism.gov.in) has an updated, but not very user-friendly, list of approved B&Bs across India in two categories - gold and silver.
+Owners must follow strict guidelines to gain approval in each category.